asapabedi/shopHub/README.md

 ## Welcome to ShopHub

-There is Just a lot you can do here, look around, find bugs, open issues, fork, star, watch project, hey most importantly a Open Sourced Contribution on [ShopHub](https:shop.circlepanda.com/dev/).
+There is Just a lot you can do here, look around,  Fork Repo, Find bugs, Open issues, Star Repo, Watch Project, Most Of All Contribution to this Project.
+[ShopHub](https:shop.circlepanda.com/dev/).

-Whenever you PR to this repository, We Review and Merge, Hey you're a Contributor, its okay if you tell an Employee you were part of the Developer that created ShopHub, that won't be a Problem at all.
-Feel free to find your name in our Official Contributors List [Contributors](https:shop.circlepanda.com/cont/).
+Whenever you PR to this repository, We Review and Merge your contribution.
+Guess what?
+You turned a Contributor, Its okay if you make reference to this Project when seeking an Employment we've got your back.
+You can also visit [Contributors](https:shop.circlepanda.com/cont/) to find your name in our Official Contributors List.

 ### Why ShopHub?

-I asked the same question myself, but then i realized to honest, no ShopHub or there is just something close, like Shopify, Wix, Squareup, and countless others.
-Technically ShopHub is a Personalized shop for all Country, with Regions as a factor to display contents.
+I asked the same question myself, but then i realized there is no ShopHub any where, (Maybe there is LOL) all there is, is just something close, like Shopify, Wix, Squareup, and countless others.
+Technically ShopHub is a Personalized shop for business all around the world, with Regions as a factor to display contents.

 ```markdown
 ShopHub Features would be Listed later off below, For now here are the Core three features